 University faculty and staff members may also bring an allegation of sexual misconduct to their immediate supervisor or to another University administrator or official in their supervisory chain.
 The reports should be made as soon after the incident as possible, preferably within ninety days.
 Supervisors, administrators, and University officials are responsible for promptly contacting the Office of Institutional Equity to discuss incidents of sexual misconduct prior to taking action in response to them.

-Supervisors, administrators, and University officials who become aware of possible sexual misconduct on the part of faculty members, staff members, or students do not need to wait for a complaint to respond to it; however, they need to consult with the Office of Institutional Equity about the matter before taking action.
+If a student reports the allegation to a University administrator or official, they should contact the Dean of Students.
+Supervisors, administrators, and University officials who become aware of possible sexual misconduct on the part of faculty members, staff members, or students do not need to wait for a complaint to respond to it; however, they need to consult with the Office of Institutional Equity/Office of the Dean of Students about the matter before taking action.